macstepien/rosbot-xl-open-manipulator-x-gravity-compensation/README.md

 ## Setup

-Before running demo, you will have to also manually change mode of the servos to `Current control`, as described in the [example](https://emanual.robotis.com/docs/en/platform/openmanipulator_x/ros_controller_experiment/).
+Before running demo, you will have to manually change mode of the servos to `Current control`, as described in the [example](https://emanual.robotis.com/docs/en/platform/openmanipulator_x/ros_controller_experiment/#gravity-compensation).

 ## Running